top of page

 Weathering and trace-element mineralization

-Trace elements and particularly rare earths (REE) became vital to modern technologies and lifestyles because of their ubiquitous applications that concern many aspects of life of 21st-century industrialized nations.
-While major REE deposits are hosted in the weathered granitic crust in our research we set focus on volcanic ash.
-We are working on a novel approach based on in-situ geochemical micro-analyses of glass shards and their immediate clay alteration products.
-Trace elements in clays are normally adsorbed onto clay minerals at broken edge sites or negatively charged siloxane surfaces.
-Our research looks into REE geochemical behavior and deportment through the prism of local geology (Eh, pH), water-rock interaction, trace element complexation, and clay particle morphology.
-The knowledge on the distribution of high-tech metals such as REE in clays developed on rare earth bearing igneous substrate may ultimately help in identifying promising areas for the future REE exploration.
+Trace elements, especially rare earths (REE), are vital in modern technologies and industrialized nations' lifestyles.
+Their applications are ubiquitous and indispensable.
+While major REE deposits are typically in weathered granitic crust, our research pioneers by focusing on volcanic ash.
+We employ in-situ geochemical micro-analyses of glass shards and immediate clay alteration products.
+Trace elements in clays reside on broken edge sites or negatively charged siloxane surfaces, forming adsorbed complexes with clay minerals.
+Our research examines the intricate behavior and distribution of REEs, considering local geology factors like Eh, pH, water-rock interaction, trace element complexation, and clay particle morphology.
+Understanding the distribution of REEs within clays formed on rare earth-bearing igneous substrates aids in identifying promising regions for future exploration.
+Through our endeavors, we aim to unlock insights shaping the future of REE exploration.

 Figure from Badurina and Šegvić (2022) showing smectite neoformation on a glassy substrate.
 Field of view 5 μm